Siegessäule (magazine): Controversy

 In November 2003, Siegessäule had a cover story about the coming-out of young gays and lesbians in Berlin's Turkish-Muslim community.
 The cover depicted a Turkish flag accompanied by the headline "Türken raus!" ("Turks out!") – a play on words with the emancipatory process of coming "out of the closet", but also provocatively reminiscent of a call for them to "get out" of the country.
 This caused backlash from the queer and Turkish communities.

-In its May 2006 issue, when Siegessäule urged its readers to join Warsaw Pride in solidarity with LGBT Poles, it depicted the Polish cartoon characters Bolek and Lolek as homosexual activists.
+In its May 2006 issue, when Siegessäule urged its readers to join the Warsaw Equality Parade in solidarity with LGBT Poles, it depicted the Polish cartoon characters Bolek and Lolek as homosexual activists.
 The cover image attracted great attention in Poland and was opposed by Polish organizations, citizens and the copyright holders.

 In the schism of Berlin Pride in 2014, which led to three different demonstrations/parades, Siegessäule published a satirical piece titled "Which Pride type are you?
 Siegessäule helps you choose the right demo".
 It prompted strong negative reactions in parts of the Berlin community.